Gender Barriers to Communication

 Communication Barriers

-Personal Anecdote: Consider Maria, a project manager, who initially struggled with assertive communication in her male-dominated team.
+Personal Anecdote: Consider Maria, a project manager who initially struggled with assertive communication in her male-dominated team.
 Through training and practice, she developed the confidence to lead effectively.

 Expert Insights: Dr. Jane Doe, a communication expert, states, “Understanding and addressing gender differences in communication styles is essential for effective teamwork and leadership.”